risk-first/website/menagerie/Process-Risk.md

 ![Introducing process can mitigate many risks for a team, but there are attendant process risks created.](images/kite9/process-risk-introduction.png)

 These are all examples of [Risk Mitigation](Glossary#Mitigated-risk) for the _owners_ of the process.
-The _consumers_ of the process end up picking up most of the [Process Risks](Process-Risk)  Let's see how this comes about.
+The _consumers_ of the process end up picking up most of the [Process Risks](Process-Risk).
+Let's see how this comes about.

 ## Evolution Of Business Process

-Before we get to examining different [Process Risks](Process-Risk), let's consider how processes _form_.
-Specifically, we're going to look at **Business Process**:
+Before we get to examining what constitues [Process Risks](Process-Risk), let's consider how processes _form_.
+Specifically, we're going to look at [Business Process](https://en.wikipedia.org/wiki/Business_process):

 > "**Business Process** or **Business Method** is a collection of related, structured activities or tasks that in a specific sequence produces a service or product (serves a particular business goal) for a particular customer or customers." - [Business Process, _Wikipedia_](https://en.wikipedia.org/wiki/Business_process)